radialogica/dicom-character-set/README.md

     console.log(str);
 });
 ```
-Note: Make sure you're passing the text as a Uint8Array, not as a string!
+Note: Make sure you're passing the text as a Uint8Array, not as a string.
 Also, only pass the bytes of the value you want converted, not the bytes for the entire DICOM file.

 Arguments
 -------